2021 Saudi Super Cup

 The 2021 Saudi Super Cup (also known as The Berain Saudi Super Cup for sponsorship reasons) was the 8th edition of the Saudi Super Cup, an annual football match played between the winners of the previous season's Saudi Pro League and King's Cup.
 It was played on 6 January 2022 at the Prince Faisal bin Fahd Stadium, Riyadh, between Al Hilal and Al Faisaly.

-Al-Hilal defeated Al-Faisaly 2–2 (4–3 on penalties) to win their third title.
+Al-Hilal defeated Al-Faisaly 4–3 on penalties after a 2–2 draw to win their third title.
 Al-Hilal then became the most successful team in the Super Cup, surpassing Al-Nassr's two titles.